oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/04-wls-domain.md

 ## Running a WebLogic Domain
-The WebLogic Kubernetes Operator has detailed documentation about creating domains, for example, different considerations and options to consider.
+The WebLogic Kubernetes Operator has detailed documentation about creating domains, including important considerations and different options to consider.
 For more information, see the [Manage Domains](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/) guide.
-The only extra step needed to integrate with Prometheus is to install the wls-exporter web application to WebLogic servers/clusters.
+To integrate with Prometheus, the only extra step needed is to install the `wls-exporter` web application to WebLogic servers/clusters.

 In this task, we provide scripts that create a demonstration domain.

 ### Set Proxy Before Run
 In the scripts below, we use `wget` to download the WebLogic Deploy Tool archive from GitHub.
 If you are behind a proxy, you need to configure the proxy settings properly.
-One of the approaches is to use proxy variables:
+One approach is to use proxy variables:
 ```
 export http_proxy=http://proxy_host:proxy_port
 export https_proxy=$http_proxy